-Types of polarisation depends on the orientation of electric field and they are classified as:
+Types of polarisation depend on the orientation of the electric field, and they are classified as:

 - Linear polarisation where the electric field is limited to the direction of propagation.

-- Circular polarisation where the electric field of light is have two linear components and are perpendicular to each other.
+- Circular polarisation where the electric field of light has two linear components and are perpendicular to each other.

 - Elliptical polarisation where the electric field of light forms an ellipse.